 Unlike regular keywords, sometimes called positive keywords, negative keywords do not use close variants.
 This is important to keep in mind as you add negative keywords.
 In our tile roofing example, it may be necessary to add both tile and/or the plural form tiles, to better refine your searches depending on the negative keyword match type you are using.

 But what if you want to block some words or phrases, but not others?
 This is where match types for Negative keywords come into play.

 Negative Keyword Match Types

-Just as you can use match types for your regular keywords, you can apply match types to your negative keywords.
+Just as you can use match types for your positive keywords, you can also apply match types to your negative keywords.
 The negative keyword match types available in Google Ads are broad match, phrase match, and exact match.
 Negative match types give you even greater control over when your Google Ads will be triggered in search results, leading to better overall ad efficiency and returns.